 There’s the Portsmouth historic dockyard and lots more to explore.

-The Spinnaker Tower looks amazing but I am rubbish with heights so no way was I going up there.
+The Spinnaker Tower looks fantastic but I am rubbish with heights so no way was I going up there.

 Southsea is the beach area of Portsmouth.
 It is a pebble-type beach though so don’t expect to be building sandcastles!
 We had a trip there before driving home on the Sunday of our weekend away but wish we had made time to see more.